unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 The WebAssembly head has the ability to be run through puppeteer, and displays all tests in sequence.
 Puppeteer runs a headless version of Chromium, suited for running tests in a CI environment.

 To run the tests:
+- Navigate to the `SamplesApp.Wasm.UITests` folder and run `npm i`.
+This will download Puppeteer and the Chrome driver.
 - Build the `SamplesApp.Wasm.UITests.njsproj` project
 - Press `F5`, node will start and run the tests sequentially
 - The screen shots are placed in a folder named `out`